-As you’ve seen so far, supplementing your traditional ESL materials with native texts brings huge benefits for both student and teacher.
+As you’ve seen so far, supplementing your traditional ESL materials with native texts brings huge benefits for both student and teacher. and can support language teaching.
 However, finding and choosing the right materials can be a challenging and even time-consuming process.
-Here are our tips:
+Here are some tips that can help:

 Look for high-quality authentic materials